DP-BART for Privatized Text Rewriting under Local Differential Privacy

-\paragraph{Epsilon vs. dataset size} Regardless of dataset size, we can see a drop in results for all models, apart from DP-BART-PR+ with the IMDb and Amazon datasets, which have a much milder decline down to $\varepsilon$ values of $100$ and $50$, respectively (e.g. 0.82 test $F_1$ score at $\varepsilon=50$ vs. 0.91 test $F_1$ score for the \textbf{original} setting with Amazon).
-We can therefore see that a larger dataset size does not necessarily mean better results at lower $\varepsilon$ values.
-For instance, the Drugs.com dataset shows a significant decline for all model types, including DP-BART-PR+ at $\varepsilon=100$, in contrast to the smaller IMDb dataset.
+\paragraph{Epsilon vs. dataset size} Regardless of dataset size, we can see a drop in results for all models as $\varepsilon$ is decreased.
+With the models incorporating pruning, this drop appears at later $\varepsilon$ values, such as DP-BART-PR+ on the Amazon dataset moving down from $F_1$ $0.82$ at $\varepsilon=250$ to $F_1$ $0.33$ at $\varepsilon=100$, and DP-BART-PR from $F_1$ $0.79$ at $\varepsilon=500$ to $F_1$ $0.33$ at $\varepsilon=250$.
+A similar pattern can be seen for the Snips dataset, despite being far smaller than Amazon, while the Drugs.com dataset shows low results throughout, for all model types.
+The smallest dataset, ATIS, also performs poorly, which can be explained by the large number of classes and few data points for learning the task in the noisy setting.
+We can generally see that a larger dataset size does not necessarily mean better results at lower $\varepsilon$ values, although the significantly larger Amazon dataset does show the best results.